-- (3) Each student must complete a major subject or area of concentration.
+- In each year, a student's program must be approved by an advisor in the student's major subject or area of concentration and by the Faculty Office. - (2) To obtain a BSc General Degree, a student must receive credit in ★120.
+At least ★72 and not more than ★102 must be in Science.
+At least ★18 and not more than ★48 must be in Arts. - (3) Each student must complete a major subject or area of concentration.
 The major subject or area must be in Science.
 A minimum of ★36 and a maximum of ★48 are required in the major subject or area of concentration, with no more than ★18 at the junior level.
 Each student must also either - a. complete a second major which also must be a subject or area of concentration in Science.
 Students who complete a second major in Science will have the Double Majors recorded on their transcripts and diplomas; or - b. complete a minor subject or area of concentration.
-The minor subject or area of concentration may be in Science, or a student may present a subject of concentration in Agriculture, Forestry, and Home Economics, Arts or Business.
-For a list of Agriculture, Forestry, and Home Economics Minors, see §163.1.4.
-For a list of Arts subjects available as a minor, refer to "Minors".
-For information about admission to the Business minor, see §15.15.2.
-Requirements for a Business minor appear in §163.1.5.
+The minor subject or area of concentration may be in Science, or a student may present a subject of concentration in Arts or Business.
+For a list of Arts subjects available as a minor, refer to "Minors" below.
+For information about admission to the Business minor, see §15.16.2.
+Requirements for a Business minor appear in §163.1.4.
 At least ★24 and not more than ★36 are required in the minor subject or area of concentration with no more than ★12 at the junior level.
 If the minor subject of concentration is in Arts, additional requirements as specified by the Arts Department may be required.
-Students are responsible for meeting any additional departmental requirements as specified in the Faculty of Arts.
+Students are responsible for meeting any additional departmental requirements as specified in the Faculty of Arts (§§43.1 to 43.29).